kdatar1604/KshitijaRepo/README.md

 2. Include TheoPlayer .aar file

 ### How to run application
-1. Install the apk found in build\outputs\apk\debug\
-2. Minimum Android version to run application 21 (Lollipop)
+1. Minimum Android version to run application 21 (Lollipop)
-3. Make sure internet is working
+2. Make sure internet is working